New pier taking shape at Tarbert Ferry Terminal

-CMAL are pleased to confirm that construction works restarted at Tarbert Ferry Terminal on 29th June 2020, and are being undertaken in accordance with all industry and Scottish Government guidance, which is reviewed regularly by the Project Team.
+Construction works restarted at Tarbert Ferry Terminal on 29 June 2020 following the COVID-19 closure, and are being undertaken in accordance with all industry and Scottish Government guidance, which is reviewed regularly by the project team.

-Due to impacts of the Coronavirus shutdown CMAL anticipate the pier and marshalling area works to now be completed Autumn 2021, followed by construction of the new terminal building by Autumn 2022.
+Due to the impact of the coronavirus shutdown we anticipate the pier and marshalling area will be completed by autumn 2021, followed by construction of the new terminal building by Autumn 2022.

 On 26 March 2020, and in line with Scottish Government guidelines, construction works ceased onsite at Tarbert (Harris).

 The contractors, RJ McLeod, secured all site offices and plant equipment and left site on 25 March, while the dredging sub-contractor left site on 26 March.
 Generator fuelling and emergency response arrangements are in place in case of any issues occurring on site.